-I must admit to being impulsive and wanting to do (and get) everything right now.
+I must admit to being impulsive and wanting to do (and get) everything right.
 (I am an MBTI perceiver.)
 Why did the deadline I had imposed on myself seem doable?
 It wasn’t.
-(Oh, to come back in the next life as a MBTI judger.)
+(Oh, to come back in the next life as an MBTI judger.)
 As a result…

 I had to readjust the deadline both to get all the preparations done in my office and to facilitate the reviewers’ task.
 As an independent publisher, I have never given myself a strict publication deadline.
 When the book was ready, I called that date on which I released it the publication date.
 With A Sugary Frosting, I attempted to work with a firm deadline.
-Well, it hasn’t worked well as I scheduled too tightly.
-I think we are dealing with a perceiver trait again! 🙁
+Well, it didn’t work well as I scheduled too tightly.
+I think we were dealing with a perceiver trait again! 🙁

-Take away: For my next book, the electronic version of My Eye Fell Into the Soup / A Cancer Journal / Book 1, I have given myself more time to do the production.
-This will necessarily include more leisure to edit the manuscript.
-(I hope to draw from advanced readers again.)
-I had scheduled the electronic first quarter of My Eye Fell Into the Soup to come out on May 30 but have now forwarded the date to June 10.
+Take away: For my next book, the electronic version of My Eye Fell Into the Soup / A Cancer Journal / Book 1, I gave myself more time to do the production.
+This included more leisure to edit the manuscript.
+(I hoped to draw from advanced readers again.)
+I had scheduled the electronic first quarter of My Eye Fell Into the Soup to come out on May 30 but then forwarded the date to June 10.
 Unlike Simon and Shuster or Random House, etc., I can change that date at will if, by late May, I see it does not work for me.
 (I have more books in the pipeline but I will not continue listing them. 🙂 )